-- On February 18, 2025, Sable filed a complaint against the Commission in Santa Barbara Superior Court, challenging two Notices of Violation and the Executive Director Cease and Desist Order issued on November 1112, 2024.
-Sable is seeking declaratory and injunctive relief and inverse condemnation damages. - On February 11, 2025, Commission staff issued a Notice of Violation and cease and desist letter to Sable regarding unpermitted development activities which had taken place offshore, in state coastal waters.
-This letter directed asked Sable to cease any further unpermitted development activities and apply for after-the-fact authorization for those development activities already undertaken. - Around February 14, 2025, Sable recommenced its onshore activities in the coastal zone, and on February 18, 2025, the Commission's Executive Director issued a second Executive Director Cease and Desist order addressing the unpermitted development activities Sable had recommenced onshore.
-This order letter, among other things, directed Sable to, again, cease any further development activities at the onshore locations, and to apply for a Coastal Development Permit for both after-the-fact authorization for work previously undertaken at these locations and for proposed, future work.
-This Executive Director Cease and Desist Order also included notice of the Executive Director's intent to pursue a future Cease and Desist Order and other further enforcement actions from the Coastal Commission and other further enforcement orders.
-Sable did not cease its activities or comply with the order.

-- On April 10, 2025, the Commission held a five-hour noticed, public hearing, at the conclusion of which it issued Sable a Cease and Desist Order and Restoration Order and imposed an administrative penalty.
+- On February 18, 2025, Sable filed a complaint against the Commission in Santa Barbara Superior Court, challenging two Notices of Violation and the Executive Director Cease and Desist Order issued on November 12, 2024.
+Sable is seeking declaratory and injunctive relief and inverse condemnation damages. - On February 11, 2025, Commission staff issued a Notice of Violation letter to Sable regarding unpermitted development activities which had taken place offshore, in state coastal waters.
+This letter asked Sable to cease any further unpermitted development activities and apply for after-the-fact authorization for those development activities already undertaken. - Around February 14, 2025, four days after the Executive Director Cease-and-Desist order had expired, Sable recommenced its onshore activities in the coastal zone, and on February 18, 2025, the Commission's Executive Director issued a second Executive Director Cease and Desist order addressing the unpermitted development activities Sable had recommenced onshore.
+This order, among other things, directed Sable to, again, cease any further development activities at the onshore locations.
+This Executive Director Cease and Desist Order also included notice of the Executive Director's intent to pursue a future Cease and Desist Order and other further enforcement actions from the Coastal Commission.
+Sable did not cease its activities or comply with the order. - On April 10, 2025, the Commission held a five-hour noticed, public hearing, at the conclusion of which it issued Sable a Cease and Desist Order and Restoration Order and imposed an administrative penalty.
 The Cease and Desist Order required, among other things, that Sable cease operations until securing Coastal Act authorization or a formal, final exemption determination for any work it wished to pursue.
 It also required that Sable seek after-the-fact Coastal Act authorization for work already completed and prospective authorization for anticipated work.
 The administrative penalty requires Sable to pay approximately \$18 million, with a potential reduction to approximately \$15 million if Sable complies with the requirement to seek Coastal Act authorization and pursues the most expeditious permitting approach.
-Sable continued its work and did not apply for authorization under the Coastal Act. - On April 16, 2025, the Commission filed a cross-complaint and an application for a temporary restraining order (TRO) and preliminary injunction (PI) against Sable to enforce the April 10, 2025 Cease and Desist Order. - On April 17, 2025, the trial court reversed its tentative ruling in favor of the Commission, denied the Commission's request for a TRO, and set a hearing for May 14, 2025, on an Order to Show Cause (OSC) why a PI should not issue. - On April 21, 2025, the Commission filed a notice of appeal of the denial of the TRO, and on April 22, 2025, the Commission filed a writ petition with the Court of Appeal seeking immediate injunctive relief.
-To date, the Court of Appeal has issued no ruling on that petition.
+Sable continued its work and did not apply for authorization under the Coastal Act. - On April 16, 2025, the Commission filed a cross-complaint and an application for a temporary restraining order (TRO) and preliminary injunction (PI) against Sable to enforce the April 10, 2025 Cease and Desist Order.
+That same day, Sable amended its complaint against the Commission to add a challenge to the Commission's April 10 actions. - On April 17, 2025, the trial court reversed its tentative ruling in favor of the Commission, denied the Commission's request for a TRO, and set a hearing for May 14, 2025, on an Order to Show Cause (OSC) why a PI should not issue.